: :

 For a long time, her father's FBI rap sheet was all she had

-by way of a family history,
+by way of a family history, Her loneliness must have been profound

 The family moved every few months